matter-in-motion/mm/docs/settings.md

 ```

-To use this environment you should define an `NODE_ENV` environment variable or launch your app with `--env=dev`.
+To use this environment, you should define a `NODE_ENV` environment variable or launch your app with `--env=dev`.

 Thus you can define any number environments for your app.